Computer Science and Engineering Ph.D. Program

 Yong Pei, information theory, communication systems and networks, image/video compression and communications, and distributed signal processing

-Michael L. Raymer, evolutionary computation, machine learning, pattern recognition, computational biology, protein structure and function, protein-water interactions, bioinformatics
+Michael L. Raymer, evolutionary computation, pattern recognition, bioinformatics, protein structure modeling, molecular evolution, forensic bioinformatics

 Graduate AssistantshipTeaching assistantships are available on a competitive basis for students who have established strong academic credentials and can demonstrate good communication and teaching skills.
-A number of departmental research assistantships are awarded annually based on exceptional performance or potential.
-Additional graduate support is available in the form of assistantships associated with research projects of the faculty.
+Departmental Graduate Research Assistantships are also available and are associated with research projects of the faculty.
 They are normally awarded by, or based on the recommendation of individual faculty.
-Application forms for these assistantships and scholarships are available from the department for students admitted to the graduate program.
+Application forms for these assistantships are available from the department for students admitted to the graduate program.
 Assistantships are also available from the Dayton Area Graduate Studies Institute (DGASI).
 Applications are available from DAGASI at http://www.dagasi.org.

-ResearchA steadily increasing number of funded research projects support modern graduate research in such areas as database systems, knowledge-based systems, knowledge discovery from databases, parallel and distributed computing, machine intelligence, hardware systems and communications, neural networks, software systems and engineering, computer graphics and visualization, human-computer interaction, optical computing, and robotics.
+ResearchA steadily increasing number of funded research projects support modern graduate research in such areas as database systems, bioinformatics, knowledge-based systems, knowledge discovery from databases, parallel and distributed computing, machine intelligence, networking and mobile communications, neural networks, software systems and engineering, computer graphics and medical imaging, scientific visualization, assistive technologies, RFID, and robotics.
 A strong research faculty in the Department of Computer Science and Engineering is assisted by qualified research faculty in mathematics, statistics, and electrical engineering.